apache/pekko-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 ## Prerequisite

 Having a basic understanding of Pekko actors will make it easier to understand the example.
-If you are new to Pekko, we recommend completing the [Pekko Quickstart](https://developer.lightbend.com/guides/pekko-quickstart-scala/) guide before this tutorial.

 You can run the Pekko HTTP example project on Linux, MacOS, or Windows.
 The only prerequisite is Java 8.